 Students on the pier

 Are you concerned about a University of Portsmouth student?
-Whether you're a fellow student, a member of staff, a concerned family member, or a medical professional, you can make a referral to the Student Wellbeing Service.
+Whether you're a fellow student, a member of staff, a concerned family member, or a medical professional, you can contact Student Support Services at the University of Portsmouth for advice and guidance.

-Our consultation service will also help you think through what you can do in whatever supportive role you play with the student.
+• Discuss what support you can provide in the context of the supportive role you play with the student.
 As someone who knows the student, you could play an important role in helping them understand and engage with any additional support they may need.

 About how we share information